StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1296337943

+*	Cleaned up help all display to make it look cleaner.
+*	Fixed error display when getting a 400 or 403 error.
+Actually displays the error instead of a URL.

 1291286136

 *	Added f and l for following a user and unfollowing a user as command shortcuts due to finding out that sending a tweet as f <screen name> caused